adesombergh/yeety-book-test/docs/tasks/008-navigation-header-footer.md

 ## Deliverable

-- Header component with logo, language switcher, and login/logout placeholders
+- Header component with logo, and login/logout placeholders
 - Dashboard sidebar navigation with links to main sections
 - Footer component with copyright and placeholder links
 - Responsive navigation that works on mobile and desktop